Training Deep Morphological Neural Networks as Universal Approximators: Introduction

-This idea of mapping inputs to a separable space is not new -- it is the foundation of deep learning.
-This raises a natural question: Can deep morphological networks (DMNNs), built on the MP and its variants, similarly learn effective representations using morphological operations?
+This idea of mapping inputs to a separable space is not new -- it is the foundation of deep learning, motivating the study of whether deep morphological networks (DMNNs), built on the MP and its variants, can similarly learn effective representations using morphological operations.
+More motivating factors include the fact that morphological networks are i) multiplication-free, which is the most expensive floating point operations in typical linear networks, ii) a natural continuous extension of boolean networks, and iii) a constrained category of maxout networks \citep{goodfellow2013maxout}.

-Recent works have explored these ideas with varying levels of success \citep{HU2022108893, GrDoGe2023, ShShZhCh2022}.
-Notable recent efforts, related to this paper, include the works of \citet{FFY20}, who demonstrated the potential of deep hybrid morphological-linear networks, \citet{DiMa21}, who demonstrated the amenability to pruning of morphological networks, and \citet{Angu24,VeAn22} who proposed representing the combined convolutions, nonlinear activation and max-pooling in ConvNets as a max of erosions or min of dilations by leveraging the morphological representation theory \citep{Mara89a}.
+Recent works have explored this question with varying levels of success \citep{hu2022learning, groenendijk2023geometric, shen2022deep}.
+Notable recent efforts, related to this paper, include the works of \citet{franchi2020deep}, who demonstrated the potential of deep hybrid morphological-linear networks, \citet{dimitriadis2021advances}, who demonstrated the amenability to pruning of morphological networks, and \citet{angulo2024nonlinear, velasco-forero2022discrete}, who proposed representing the combined convolutions, nonlinear activation and max-pooling in ConvNets as a max of erosions or min of dilations by leveraging the morphological representation theory \citep{maragos1989representation}.

-However, despite these advancements, significant challenges remain.
-No prior work has successfully trained a "fully" morphological deep neural network on complex tasks such as image classification; most existing works propose hybrid linear/morphological architectures, treating morphology as a minor component (e.g., replacing pooling layers).
-By having the morphological operations play a secondary role, their positive aspects -- such as sparsity and compressibility -- get diminished.
-These limitations underscore the need for novel approaches to design and train "pure" DMNNs effectively.

-\paragraph{Contributions.} In this paper, we address the challenges of training deep morphological networks by proposing novel architectures.
-Our contributions are as follows: